IBLA 2020: Govt In Talks With Corporates To Discuss Coronavirus Impact, FM Sitharaman Says | Forbes India

 A Special Jury recommendation for ‘Disruptors segment’ was given to Nykaa.com, founded by banker-turned-entrepreneur Falguni Nayar.
 TCS’s managing director and CEO Rajesh Gopinathan won the ‘Outstanding business leader of the year” award and also took the “Iconic Company of the decade” award for TCS.

-Moving away from business for a while, producer-director Karan Johar won the ‘Iconic Entertainment leader of the Year’.
+Moving away from business for a while, Bollywood producer-director Karan Johar won the ‘Iconic Entertainment leader of the Year’.

 The ‘Outstanding Company of the Year’ went to private bank HDFC Bank while veteran banker and industrialist Deepak Parekh won the ‘Lifetime Achievement’ award and Reliance Industries’ Mukesh Ambani won the ‘Iconic business leader of the decade’ award.